Nexmo/nexmo-developer/_documentation/vonage-business-cloud/smart-numbers/guides/create-voice-application.md

 > **Note**: To avoid confusion, `Application` here refers to the Nexmo Application.
 The application you are building will be referred to as "application".

-A Nexmo Application stores configuration information such as details of the programmable numbers and webhook callback URLs that your application uses.
+A Nexmo Application stores configuration information such as details of the Smart Numbers and webhook callback URLs that your application uses.
 To make your VBC Smart Number calls zero-rated in Nexmo, you must create an Application with the `vbc` and `voice` capabilities, using the [Nexmo Application API](https://developer.nexmo.com/api/application.v2).

 ## Using the Application API